-Note that for the clustering purpose alone, one may only care about the sign of ΔR for deciding whether to partition the data or not, which leads to the greedy clustering algorithm in [375].20 Here to seek or learn the most discriminative representation, we further desire the whole is maximally greater than the sum of its parts.
+Note that for the clustering purpose alone, one may only care about the sign of $\Delta R$ for deciding whether to partition the data or not, which leads to the greedy clustering algorithm in [MDHW07].
+Here to seek or learn the most discriminative representation, we further desire:

+The whole is maximally greater than the sum of the parts!

 REMARK 16.1 (Relationship to Information Gain).
-The maximal coding rate reduction can be viewed as a generalization to Information Gain (IG), which aims to maximize the reduction of entropy of a random variable, say z, with respect to an observed attribute, say π : $\max{\pi} IG(z,\pi) \doteq H(z) - H(z \mid \pi)$, i.e., the mutual information between z and π [614].
-Maximal information gain has been widely used in areas such as decision trees [617].
-However, MCR^2 is used differently in several ways: 1) One typical setting of MCR^2 is when the data class labels are given, i.e. Π is known, MCR^2 focuses on learning representations $z(\theta)$ rather than fitting labels.
+The maximal coding rate reduction can be viewed as a generalization to Information Gain (IG), which aims to maximize the reduction of entropy of a random variable, say z, with respect to an observed attribute, say $\pi$ : $\max{\pi} IG(z,\pi) \doteq H(z) - H(z \mid \pi)$ , i.e., the mutual information between z and $\pi$ [CT91].
+Maximal information gain has been widely used in areas such as decision trees [Qui86].
+However, MCR is used differently in several ways: 1) One typical setting of MCR is when the data class labels are given, i.e. $\Pi$ is known, MCR focuses on learning representations $z(\theta)$ rather than fitting labels.
 2) In traditional settings of IG, the number of attributes in z cannot be so large and their values are discrete (typically binary).
-Here the "attributes" Π represent the probability of a multi-class partition for all samples and their values can even be continuous.
-3) As mentioned before, entropy H(z) or mutual information $I(z,\pi)$ [618] is not well-defined for degenerate continuous distributions whereas the rate distortion $R(z,\varepsilon)$ is and can be accurately and efficiently computed for (mixed) subspaces, at least.
+Here the "attributes" $\Pi$ represent the probability of a multi-class partition for all samples and their values can even be continuous.
+3) As mentioned before, entropy H(z) or mutual information $I(z,\pi)$ [HFLM+18] is not well-defined for degenerate continuous distributions whereas the rate distortion $R(z,\varepsilon)$ is and can be accurately and efficiently computed for (mixed) subspaces, at least.